-Learn how to sign up to be an Instacart shopper at our video here: How to sign up for Instacart in 2020
+Learn how to sign up to be an Instacart shopper by watching our how to sign up for Instacart video:

-- Be able to lift between 30-40 lbs with or without an accommodation
+- Able to lift up to 50 lbs with or without accommodation

 How to Accept Instacart Jobs and Get Paid